 In at least one case, the Peace Corps community came through.
-SEAPAX (Seattle Area Peace Corps Association) RPCVs had responded to my call for help in getting Fortunato and Lourdes through their overnight stay in Seattle before catching their connecting train the next day.
+The Seattle Area Peace Corps Association (SEAPAX) RPCVs had responded to my call for help in getting Fortunato and Lourdes through their overnight stay in Seattle before catching their connecting train the next day.
 Guatemala RPCV Clara met them at the Seattle Amtrak station, brought them to her home for a hot meal and a comfortable bed, and saw them off the next day on their train to Bellingham.
 Apparently, it’s no coincidence that Fortunato's name literally translates to “fortunate” in English.

 Back in Washington, D.C., the faces of the new friends I made in El Paso are etched in my memory.
 The reality on the ground in and around El Paso and the border crisis are increasingly a focus of the media, with Annunciation House on the front page of the April 2nd Washington Post: “El Paso Charity Struggles to Keep Up with Wave of Migrants.”
 There is a tremendous need in El Paso and elsewhere along the border.
 Here’s what the Peace Corps community can do in response:

-Volunteer: the need for volunteers to support refugees at the border is enormous.
+Volunteer: the need for volunteers to support refugees at the border is constant.
 Many teams at Annunciation House are short-handed, working 12-hour shifts, seven days a week.
 An all-volunteer workforce lends to frequent chaos, a sense of disorganization, and stressful moments, but it is one of the most rewarding and meaningful things I’ve done since my Peace Corps service.
-If you are a Guatemala, El Salvador, or Honduras RPCV, it will be a surreal experience.
+If you are a Guatemala, El Salvador, or Honduras RPCV, it will be an especially meaningful experience.
 How to volunteer at Annunciation House.

 Advocate: extreme violence and absolute poverty are the driving forces behind the surge of migrants coming to the United States.
 While the U.S. should be addressing these needs by increasing humanitarian assistance to Guatemala, Honduras, and El Salvador, the Trump Administration has proposed a 24 percent cut to the International Affairs Budget for fiscal year 2020.
-Encourage your member of Congress to increase funding for International Affairs and cost-effective programs like the Peace Corps.
+Comprehensive immigration policy reform is also needed.
+Encourage your member of Congress to increase funding for International Affairs and cost-effective programs like the Peace Corps and to work on a bipartisan solution.
 Policy solutions to address the crisis at the border exist.